Sp-Young/Sp-Young.github.io/_pages/about.md

   - /about.html
 ---

-I am Sipeng Yang, a Ph.D. candidate at the State Key Lab of CAD&CG, Zhejiang University, under the guidance of Professor [Jin](http://www.cad.zju.edu.cn/home/jin/).
+I am Sipeng Yang, a Ph.D. candidate at the State Key Lab of CAD&CG, Zhejiang University, under the guidance of Professor [Xiaogang Jin](http://www.cad.zju.edu.cn/home/jin/).
 I received my BSc degree from Southeast University, China, in 2018.

 My research focuses on developing **lightweight supersampling algorithms** for real-time rendering on mobile devices, aiming to achieve high-quality rendering results with low sampling rates.
 This work is highly beneficial for gaming on smartphones.